-The AgResults Foot and Mouth Disease Vaccine Challenge Project is an eight-year, US$15.8 million prize competition that encourages the development and uptake of high-quality FMD vaccines tailored to meet the needs of Eastern Africa.
-The prize is structured as a cost-share that reduces the cost-per-dose for buyers, enabling public and private sector actors to better combat FMD through more consistent purchases of the new vaccines.
+The AgResults Foot and Mouth Disease Vaccine Challenge Project is an eight-year, US$17.68 million prize competition that encourages the development and uptake of high-quality FMD vaccines tailored to meet the needs of Eastern Africa.
+The prize is structured as a cost-share that reduces the cost-per-dose for buyers, enabling public and private sector actors to better combat FMD through more consistent purchases of these vaccines.
 In this way, the project can create a market around an effective solution that will improve animal health and strengthen farmer livelihoods.
 GALVmed serves as the Project Manager.

 Second, the private sector has struggled to establish distribution networks.
 National governments currently control FMD vaccine purchases and are often reactive, creating unreliable market demand and hinging on political priorities.
 These factors combine to limit profitability and discourage investment among potential private sector players to manufacture and distribute vaccines.

 The project’s Theory of Change hypothesizes that by creating an attractive market for FMD vaccines tailored to Eastern Africa, private sector manufacturers will be encouraged to develop a regionally relevant FMD vaccine.
 AgResults will work with private and public sector buyers to increase regional purchases and work towards a stable FMD vaccine market.